 In part one through three of our blog series on the Home Health Conditions of Participation (CoPs), we discussed QAPI, infection control, care, planning and coordination, as well as patient rights requirements.
-In this article, Mary will break explain the updated CoPs for comprehensive assessments, skilled professional services, and home health aide services.
+In this article, Mary will explain the updated CoPs for comprehensive assessments, skilled professional services, and home health aide services.
 Please note that this is only a summary of many of the CoP changes and you should refer to the revised Conditions of Participation for complete details.

 Comprehensive Assessment of Patients

 This condition of participation had minimal changes.
 There were content requirements added, including psychosocial and cognitive assessments, as well as the requirement that you identify in your assessment patient strength, patient’s own goals, and their care preferences.

 Information may be used to demonstrate the patient’s progress toward achievement of the goals identified by:

 - Measurable outcomes identified by the home health agency

 The following items have been added to current assessment requirements:

 - Information that may be used to demonstrate the patient’s progress toward achievement of the goals (patient and agency)

 - Patient’s primary caregiver(s), if any, and other available supports